Garden Meditation Day

 Per C.L, Fornari, the creator of this special day:

-"Garden meditation day honors the fact that when we're working in the landscape we have the opportunity, if we choose to take it, to let the rest of the world fall away.
-This is indeed what meditation is: letting go of all thoughts, concerns, worries and focusing on just one thing...in this case, what we're doing in the garden.
-It is as calming as a mantra, or focusing on the breath, to name two common forms of meditation.
-So those who seek a spiritual retreat, a calming yoga experience, actually have that in their own backyards!"
+“Garden meditation day honors the fact that when we’re working in the landscape we have the opportunity if we choose to take it, to let the rest of the world fall away.
+This is indeed what meditation is: letting go of all thoughts, concerns, and worries and focusing on just one thing…in this case, what we’re doing in the garden.
+It is as calming as a mantra or focusing on the breath, to name two common forms of meditation.
+So those who seek a spiritual retreat, a calming yoga experience, actually have that in their backyards!”

 This special day was conceived by C.L.
 Fornari, of Osterville, Ma.
 Fornari is an author and radio personality.
-For more information about her, visit her website at gardenlady.com
+It appears to have originated around 2010.

 Flower of the Day: Lavender